StudioEtrange/mambo/README.md

 * With organiz2, you could bring up a central portal for all your services

-* Setup
+* Initial Setup
     * License : personal
-    * User : plex admin username, email and some other password
+    * User : plex admin real username, plex admin email and a different password
     * Hash : choose a keyword
     * registration password : choose a password so that user can signup themselves
+    * api : do not change
     * db name : db
     * db path : /config/www/db

-* Setup Theme
-    * Settings / Customize / Appearance / Top bar : set title and description
-    * Settings / Customize / Appearance / Login Page : pick login logo, wallpaper and minimal login screen
-    * Settings / Customize / Marketplace : install plex theme
-    * Settings / Customize / Appearance / Colors & Themes : select theme plex

-* Add services - a sample for ombi service
+* Add services - a sample for ombi service :
-    * Tab editor
+    * Tab editor - add a tab
         * Tab name : Ombi
+        * Tab Url : http://ombi.mydomain.com
+        * Choose ombi-plex image
         * Test tab : it will indicate if we can use this tab as iframe
-        * Tab Url : http://ombi.mydomain.com
+        * Add tab
+        * Refresh page

 * NOTE :
-    * `Local Tab URL` if not empty is used when organizr detect http request come from local network instead of value of `Tab URL` which is used when requesting from outside network (internet).
-But in **all cases** ORL in `Local Tab URL` or `Tab URL` must be reachable from the browser.
+    * `Local Tab URL` if not empty is used when requesting service from inside network (local network)
+    * `Tab URL` is used when requesting service from outside network (internet).
+    * Note that in **all cases** URL in `Local Tab URL` or `Tab URL` must be reachable from a browser (from inside local network for `Local Tab URL` and from internet for `Tab URL`).
-    * You should write reverse proxy rules to
+    * You may need to write reverse proxy rules to
-        * firstly reverse proxy the service because these URL which may not be reachable from outside network (internet)
+        * firstly reverse proxy the service because `Tab URL` may not be reachable from outside network (internet)
         * secondly use organizr authorization API [https://docs.organizr.app/books/setup-features/page/serverauth]
         * lastly use organizr SSO by playing around http header with reverse proxy role [https://docs.organizr.app/books/setup-features/page/sso]
     * For writing specific reverse proxy rules for organizr nginx is more suitable than traefik2 because it can modify the response and inject some code like CSS for cutom thema with `sub_filter` instruction